 Benefits of Creating a Property Settlement Agreement

-There are numerous benefits to creating a property settlement agreement.
+However, this isn’t just a procedural recommendation.
+There are actually numerous benefits to creating a property settlement agreement.

 The divorce process can take several months, but with a property settlement agreement you can settle several issues as quick as the day after separating from your spouse.

-Additionally, a property settlement agreement allows the spouses to make the decision about the division of property instead of a judge.
+Finally, a property settlement agreement allows the spouses to make the decision about the division of property, instead of having to rely on a judge.

-What is the Legal Effect of a Virginia Property Settlement Agreement?
+What are the Legal Effects of a Virginia Property Settlement Agreement?

 While the document does not have to be formal, a Virginia property settlement agreement has the full effect of a legal contract.